 At Chiropractic Dubai our doctors know that a child’s inability to stay dry at night may be a sign of an underlying problem.
 We approach these cases with sensitivity and compassion.
 While chiropractic is not a treatment for bedwetting (nocturnal enuresis), many children have been helped by using gentle chiropractic care.

 One distressed mother brought her 4 year old daughter into our clinic for bedwetting.
-Dr. Pamela looked at the child’s medical history, having a normal birth the child suffered from frequent colds and had a mild asthmatic cough.
-After a chiropractic examination, Dr. Pamela found the child had a reduced curve in her lumbar spine, Left C1 translation in the upper neck and muscle spasm in the back.
+Pamela Leader looked at the child’s medical history, having a normal birth the child suffered from frequent colds and had a mild asthmatic cough.
+After a chiropractic examination, Pamela found the child had a reduced curve in her lumbar spine, Left C1 translation in the upper neck and muscle spasm in the back.
 An indication that this could be affecting the nerves for bladder control.

 There are two important muscles that control emptying the bladder called the detrusor and trigone muscles.
 Nerves that exit the spinal column in the lower back and sacrum control these muscles.
 During the early years of life, the sacrum has five separate segments.
 Later, they fuse together to form the triangular-shaped bone that adults have at the base of the spine.
 If these segments misalign through falling, learning to walk, riding a bike for example, they can compromise nerves responsible for bladder function.
 We use gentle chiropractic treatment to reduce these misalignments focusing on the nervous system control which helps restore regulation of the bladder.